 Bosica, G.; Debono, A. J. Uncatalyzed, green aza-Michael addition of amines to dimethyl maleate.
 Tetrahedron 2014, 70 (37), 6607-6612.

 Behr, A.; Toepell, S.; Harmuth, S. Cross-metathesis of methyl 10-undecenoate with dimethyl maleate: an efficient protocol with nearly quantitative yields.
 RSC Adv.
 2014, 4 (31), 16320-16326.

-Combustible liquid.
 Harmful if swallowed.
 Toxic in contact with skin.
 Causes skin irritation.
-Causes serious eye damage.
 May cause an allergic skin reaction.
+Causes serious eye irritation.
 May cause respiratory irritation.